atikp/APST_FrontEnd/README.md

 # 📈 APST - React Stock Trader (Frontend)

-Welcome to **APST (Alpha Public Stock Trader)** — a gamified, beginner-friendly React stock trading simulation app.
+Welcome to **APST (AP Stock Trader)** — a gamified, beginner-friendly React stock trading simulation app.
 This is the **frontend** repo built with React, Vite, TailwindCSS, ApexCharts, and Firebase.

 > ⚠️ This is a simulated environment using real-world stock data.
 No real money or trading takes place.